 - If you have to guess, make sure the ring can be resized later (some eternity rings can’t be resized – a plain band is usually easiest to resize).

 - Get a “stand-in ring” from your jeweller in an estimated size to propose with, which you can then exchange for the correct size ring later.

-4. Buy the best ring for your budget
+4. Buy the best engagement ring for your budget

 There are no rules as to what you should spend on an engagement ring.
-But you do need to buy the best ring that you can afford.
-Why?
-Because an engagement ring will be exposed to a lot of wear and tear.
-Your partner will wear it on their hand, every day, for life.
-It’s worth buying quality that can withstand that.
+But it’s best to go for the best quality you can afford, because an engagement ring will be exposed to a lot of wear and tear.
+Your partner will wear it on their hand, every day, for life, so it’s worth buying quality that can withstand that.

-5. Pick a metal that suits their complexion
+5. Pick a metal for their engagement ring that suits their complexion

-For a piece that will be worn daily, it’s best to invest in gold or platinum because they’re the two hardest precious metals you can use in jewellery.
+For a piece that will be worn daily, it’s best to invest in gold or platinum, because they’re the two hardest precious metals you can use in jewellery.
 Choose the colour of the metal according to other jewellery your partner already likes to wear: